 Without actually being in the clinic, the closest you can get is to ask questions about the daily experience of life in the clinic.

-- How can I see what's inside the clinic, online?
+- What see inside photos do you have, of the clinic, online?

 Even since covid-19, Alcoholics Anonymous and Narcotics Anonymous groups are still available, although most have now adopted online platforms to hold meetings, these can still be a rich source of support.